 Food is about people.
 It can tell stories.

 Pudding chômeur is a Depression-era “poor man’s” cake-based dessert.
-Created by female Quebecois factory workers, it employs cheap and commonly available ingredients of the period: flour, brown sugar, and water.
+Created by female Quebecois factory workers, it employed cheap and commonly available ingredients of the period: flour, brown sugar, and water.
 Modern takes are richer, employing butter and maple syrup.

 During a previous Christmas, we attempted another take on an iconic Quebecois dish I am utterly fascinated with: Ragoût de Pattes de Cochons.
 It is a rich gravy-based dish with chopped pork hock, so more shins than feet.